allanhechen/distributed-notification-system/docs/decisions/0007-server-architecture.md

 1. Database interface layer
    a.
 We will write plain SQL and generate corresponding code with sqlc
    b.
-We currently only support CockroachdDB, but this enables us to migrate to other databases as well
+We currently only support CockroachDB, but this enables us to migrate to other databases as well
 2. Repository layer
    a.
 We will manage our transactions in this layer